Günther Tamaschke: Post-war

 After the war's end, Tamaschke last resided in Uhingen, where he died on 14 October 1959.

 Personal life

 Tamaschke's first marriage would end in divorce, although Tamaschke's decision to stop alimony payments led to his being disciplined by the SS as any such scandal was seen as bringing dishonour on the organisation.
 He subsequently remarried, his second wife being Emmy Hirschberg, an office clerk from Sudetenland.
-The marriage had initially been delayed when an investigation uncovered that Hirschberg's grandfather had committed suicide and that two of her uncles were involvement in left-wing politics.
+The marriage had initially been delayed when an investigation uncovered that Hirschberg's grandfather had committed suicide and that two of her uncles were involved in left-wing politics.
 Eventually, the marriage was allowed to take place.